davidly/rvos/README.md

     * djl_os.hxx      eases porting among various operating systems
     * djl_con.hxx     os-dependent console and display functions
     * djl_128.hxx     128-bit integer support
-    * djl_mmap.hxx    very simplistic mmap implementation
+    * djl_mmap.hxx    very simplistic mmap implementation so the GNU C Runtime heap works
     * words.txt       Used by tests\an.c test app to generate anagrams

-The tests folder has a number of small C/C++ programs that can be compiled using mariscv.bat on Windows or mt.sh on Linux.
-The .elf files produced can be run by rvos.
-If the app will use more 10 meg of RAM for the heap, use rvos' -h argument to specify how much RAM to allocate.
+The testrust and tests foldesr have a number of small C/C++/Rust programs to validate rvos.
+If the app will use more 20 meg of RAM for the heap, use rvos' -h or -m argument to specify how much RAM to allocate.
 The anagram generater an can use up to 30MB in some cases.

+* Rust test apps in the testrust folder:
+    * ato.rs      Tests atomic operations on ints of various sizes
+    * e.rs        Computes e
+    * fileops.rs  Tests file i/o
+    * mysort.exe  Tests file i/o and vectors
+    * real.rs     Tests floating point
+    * tap.rs      Computes Apéry's number
+    * tphi.rs     Computes phi
+    * ttt.rs      Proves you can't win at tic-tac-toe

-* Test files:
+* C test apps in the Test folder:
     * an.c        Anagram generator
     * ba.c        Simple basic interpreter and compiler (can target RISC-V, 6502, 8080, 8086, x86, amd64, arm32, arm64)
     * e.c         Computes e